TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab8.md

     else ...                                  // show error if types are not equal

 The type equivalence operator `==` in TS also works on lists of types.
-It checks if the lists are the same size, and fails if they are not.
+It also checks if both lists are of the same size, and fails if they are not.